hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 The Hail Service authenticates users using the OAuth2 protocol, relying on either GCP IAM or Azure AD as the identity providers.
 However, while the Hail Service relies on these identity providers for authentication, it currently does *not* use them to authorize access to Hail APIs.
-The Hail ``auth`` service acts as an Authorization Server for the Hail API, minting long-lived tokens after the OAuth2 flow that are persisted on user machines.
+The Hail ``auth`` service acts as an Authentication Server for the Hail API, minting long-lived tokens after the OAuth2 flow that are persisted on user machines.
 Minting our own tokens imposes a maintenance and security burden on the Hail team and any operators of a Hail Service.